 However, while these grandparents have done well financially themselves, they’re also early on in their retirement and hesitant to risk running out of money.
 This means that typical wealth transfer strategies, where you take part of your assets and give it away to a future generation, is not necessarily desirable.

 Creative use of life insurance can play an important role in a multi-generational legacy planning strategy, one that allows grandparents to set aside assets specifically to benefit their grandkids, yet still retain control over those assets during their lifetimes.
-This is a strategy I’ve used with my own clients, and you can learn more about it here.

 The strategy is multi-generational in that the grandparents, which I will call generation one, will purchase permanent life insurance, but, unlike traditional wealth transfer strategies, generation one is not the insured life.
 Instead, the policy insures generation two, their children who are parents.
 While the initial beneficiary of the policy is generation one, ultimately the policy is intended to be used for the benefit of generations two and three.